cmintert/Abyssal_TTRPG/Abyssal.md

 As long as this pool has at least one dice it is rolled alongside the {3D20} rolls.
-Whenever one of those d4 shows a 4 the lowest of the {3D20} is choosen, even if fate was tempted at that roll.
+Whenever one of those d4 shows a 4 the lowest of the {3D20} is chosen, even if fate was tempted at that roll.
 If any d4 resulted in a 4, one d4 will be removed from the temptation dice collection.

 Up to 4d4 can be gathered in the Temptation dice collection, after that you can not tempt fate and take the highest dice until a slot has freed up in the Temptation dice collection.

+#### Reducing the Temptation Dice Collection

+The temptation dice pool can be reduced by 1d4 by resting for an hour and passing a successful Mind check with a TN of 5.
+The test is made after resting.
+It represents the character calming down and regaining focus.

 ### Marks